Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/index.rst

 It should allow any account to insert CCD and only the owner to smash it, taking all of the CCD inside.

-In the :ref:`first part<writing>`, you will learn how to write the very basic piggy bank smart contract using the Rust_ programming language.
+In the :ref:`first part<piggy-bank-writing>`, you will learn how to write the very basic piggy bank smart contract using the Rust_ programming language.

-The :ref:`second part<testing>` is about how to test your piggy bank smart contract with unit tests.
+The :ref:`second part<piggy-bank-testing>` is about how to test your piggy bank smart contract with unit tests.

 .. warning::